 Hormonal changes can definitely affect your emotions.
 You may find yourself experiencing an array of emotions, from being sad and low-spirited to happy and joyous.

 Changes in your body’s hormone levels also lead to inflammation and bleeding of the gums.

 The growing uterus puts pressure on the stomach and your expanding body slows down the digestion process.
 The pressure on the stomach causes the acids to move upwards, causing heartburn.
 Eat at regular times and try eating small meals.

 As the uterus expands, it compresses the blood vessels and slows down blood circulation.
 This causes the swelling of the veins in your legs.
 Your increasing weight could also add to the load on the circulatory system leading to the appearance of varicose veins.

 Increased blood volume leads to the swelling and inflammation of the nasal passages.
 This, in turn, leads to a stuffy or blocked nose.

 It is very common for expectant mothers to develop a craving for some types of food.
 Alternatively, you could even develop a dislike of the smell or taste of certain foods and other substances too.

-If you notice any of these symptoms during the third month of pregnancy, don’t get too worried about them as they’re all a natural part of this phenomenon.
+Don’t get too worried about them if you notice any of these symptoms during the third month of pregnancy, as they’re all a natural part of this phenomenon.

 Physical and Emotional Changes in the Third Month of Pregnancy